 Patients will be asked to provide their insurance information prior to their office visit.
 At the time of the office visit, we will verify information, copy the patient’s insurance card and driver’s license and discuss with the patient our policy for handling their specific type of insurance.
 We will collect the patient’s copay at the time of service.

 GPOA will file insurance claims for all services covered under their insurance plan.
-Please note that non-covered services, co-payments or deductibles are the responsibility of the patient at the time of the visit.
-Per our agreement with our participating insurances we cannot adjust any copayment and deductibles.
-Also, for plans not listed at right, patients may be asked for payment of routine office services at the time of their visit.
-We accept cash, personal check, Visa, MasterCard, American Express, Discover and MAC.
+Please note that non-covered services, co-payments and/or deductibles are the responsibility of the patient at the time of the visit.
+Per our agreement with our participating insurances we cannot adjust any co-payment or deductible.
+Patients may also be asked for payment of routine office services at the time of their visit, which could include x-ray copays and durable medical equipment.
+We accept cash, personal check, Visa, MasterCard, American Express and Discover.

 Prior to any scheduled surgery, Greater Pittsburgh Orthopaedic Associates will review your medical insurance benefits to determine if you have fulfilled your deductible for the year.
 If your deductible has not yet been fulfilled, you will be asked to prepay for your surgery.
 If the surgery costs more than you have remaining on your deductible, you will only have to pay GPOA the remainder of your deductible.
 If you are a self-pay patient you will also be required to prepay for your surgery.
 Upon review of your insurance benefits, a billing representative will call to review your deductible and collect payment on upcoming services.
 If you receive a message from GPOA, please return the call as soon as possible to ensure there are no interruptions with your scheduled surgery.